 We love oatmeal at our house!
-My kids get excited when I make Instant Pot Oatmeal (adding fresh fruit as a topping), blueberry baked oatmeal, and leftover oatmeal cakes!
+My kids get excited when I make Instant Pot Oatmeal (adding fresh fruit as a topping), Blueberry Baked Oatmeal, and Leftover Oatmeal Cakes.

-I remember eating instant oatmeal almost every morning growing up.
+And I remember eating instant oatmeal almost every morning growing up.
 My favorite flavor was maple brown sugar.
 If the dark brown packages were gone, I’d choose cinnamon and spice next.

 I felt like such a big kid being awake before everyone else, making my breakfast all by myself.
 Like my mom trusted me (and my cooking skills) enough not to set the house on fire.